-- 1) that the use was legally established prior to the passing of any implementing zoning by-law. - 2) that the use has continued without interruption from the date of its establishment of the use, or in the case of an interruption, that there has been a reasonable attempt to continue the use during the period of discontinuance. - 3) that the use is deemed to have existed and continued only if there was in fact, an actual user directly involved with the use.
+- That the use was legally established prior to the passing of any implementing zoning by-law. - ii) That the use has continued without interruption from the date of its establishment of the use, or in the case of an interruption, that there has been a reasonable attempt to continue the use during the period of discontinuance. - iii) That the use is deemed to have existed and continued only if there was in fact, an actual user directly involved with the use.

-3.6.2 Enlargement or Expansion or Change to a Legal Nonconforming Use
+3.6.2 Enlargement or Expansion or Change to a Legal Non-Conforming Use